simonf26/weather-cpp/README.md

 # weather-cpp
 A weather app to help you get a quick insight of the weather around you

+## Get the API Key

+Create an account and get an API key from [weatherbit](https://www.weatherbit.io/).

 ## Install dependencies

 - [json](https://github.com/nlohmann/json?tab=readme-ov-file)